vijaybalebail/In-memory-workshop/In_memory/Enable_load/setup-inmem.md

 By default, all of the columns in an object with the INMEMORY attribute will be populated into the IM column store.
 However, it is possible to populate only a subset of columns.
 If a table has many columns, but the query only accesses a few columns, then it is possible to load only those columns into InMemory pool.
 These columns can additionally be loaded with MEMCOMPRESS levels to further conserve memory.
-For example, to enable an existing table for the IM column store, you would use the ALTER table DDL with the INMEMORY clause, along with the in-memory column clause as shown below.
+For example, to enable an existing table for the IM column store, you would use the ALTER table DDL statement with the INMEMORY clause, along with the in-memory column clause as shown below.
   ````
 	.
 ALTER TABLE … 	INMEMORY (col1)
 	.
 ALTER TABLE … 	INMEMORY (col1, col2)